 - (a) Before an extension to temporary closure, permanent closure or a change-in-service is completed, or upon request by the Director for previously closed sites, owners/operators must measure for the presence of a release where contamination is most likely to be present at the site.
 In selecting sample types, sample locations, and measurement methods, owners/operators must consider the method of closure, the nature of the stored substance, the depth to groundwater, and other factors appropriate for identifying the presence of a release. - (1) For assessments when the tank system is removed during permanent closure, the owner/operator must collect soil samples from beneath each tank, beneath each dispenser island, beneath areas of piping, and beneath any loading racks. - (2) For assessments when the tank system is left in-place during permanent closure, prior to placing the tank into temporary closure, or when there is a change-in-service, the owner/operator shall collect samples of the type and at locations as specified by the Director.
-Samples collected at all sites must be analyzed for individual chemicals of concern (COC) as described in 5-2. - (b) If contaminated soils, contaminated groundwater, or free product as a liquid or vapor is discovered, owners/operators must report a release in accordance with Article 4. - (c) If the tank closure assessment does not identify a release, the owner/operator must submit documentation of the assessment to the Director within 30 calendar days of the tank closure. - [Note 1: Permanently closed or non-regulated ASTs may be returned to active regulated substance service only after meeting the reinstallation rules described in 3-2-3(d).] - [Note 2: These closure rules are the minimum required in Colorado; they do not preempt local fire district rules, local building codes, or local zoning rules.
-In fire districts where the Uniform Fire Code is in effect, the fire district may require that temporarily closed ASTs be removed or demolished.]

-[Note 3: The following procedures may be used to comply with 3-4:

-- (A) American Petroleum Institute Publication 2015, "Cleaning Petroleum Storage Tanks": - (B) American Petroleum Institute Publ.
-2015A, "Lead Hazard Associated with Tank Entry";

-- (C) American Petroleum Institute 2015B,"Cleaning Open Top and Floating Roof Tanks"; - (D) National Institute for Occupational Safety and Health "Criteria for a Recommended Standard...Working in Confined Space" may be used as guidance for conducting safe closures.]
+Samples collected at all sites must be analyzed for individual chemicals of concern (COC) as described in 5-2. - (b) If contaminated soils, contaminated groundwater, LNAPL, or vapor is discovered, owners/operators must report a release in accordance with Article 4. - (c) If the tank closure assessment does not identify a release, the owner/operator must submit documentation of the assessment to the Director within 30 calendar days of the tank closure. - [Note 1: Permanently closed or non-regulated ASTs may be returned to active regulated substance service only after meeting the reinstallation rules described in 3-2-3(d).] - [Note 2: These closure rules are the minimum required in Colorado; they do not preempt local fire district rules, local building codes, or local zoning rules.
+In fire districts where the Uniform Fire Code is in effect, the fire district may require that temporarily closed ASTs be removed or demolished.] - [Note 3: The following procedures may be used to comply with 3-4: - (A) American Petroleum Institute Standard 2015, Requirements for Safe Entry and Cleaning of Petroleum Storage Tanks; - (B) National Institute for Occupational Safety and Health "Criteria for a Recommended Standard...Working in Confined Space" may be used as guidance for conducting safe closures.]